zeljkoobrenovic/grounded-architecture/_posts/2022-08-02-ea-as-strategy.md

 * **Stages of IT and Strategy Alignment** describe the **evolution of IT’s role in strategic execution**, moving from isolated systems to **fully integrated, strategic platforms**.
 These stages include ***business silos*** (low integration), ***standardized technology*** (shared platforms, fragmented processes), ***optimized core*** (aligned and standardized systems), and ***business modularity***, which promotes **innovation through reusable, flexible components**.

-Together, these concepts form a **comprehensive framework** for understanding how **IT architecture enables strategic business execution** and drives **enterprise-level transformation**.
+Together, these concepts form a practical framework for understanding how **IT architecture enables business execution** and supports **enterprise-level transformation**.

 <br>
 ## Four Types of Business Operating Models

-The **Operating Model** is a core concept in *Enterprise Architecture as Strategy*, representing how an organization **structures its business processes and systems to deliver value**.
-It determines the degree of business process **standardization (consistency)** and **integration (information sharing)** across business units.
-The book introduces the concept of the Operating Model, which defines the necessary level of business process standardization and integration.
+The **Operating Model** is a core concept in *Enterprise Architecture as Strategy*.
+It describes how an organization **structures its business processes and systems to deliver value**, specifically through the degree of **standardization** and **integration** across business units.

 ![](assets/images/figures/strategy_operating_models.png)
 ***Figure 1:** Four types of operating models: diversification (low integration, low standardization), coordination (high integration, low standardization), replication (low integration, high standardization), and unification (high integration, high standardization).*